-I designed user flows and screens separately for mobile (320p) and web (1024, 768) – more than 100 pages overall.
+I designed user-flows and screens separately for mobile (320p) and web (1024, 768) – more than 100 pages in total.

 Mobile navigation has it’s own peculiarities.
 Filtering is also crucial when navigating deep services with over 15,000 items in stock.
 As for web – I mixed complex filters with the breadcrumbs.
 It works perfectly in all filtering cases.
 As for mobile – I adapted perfectly working flows and brought users full circle to the service they love.